 This class will move you through a set series of poses each week for a season, keeping the poses the same while you see how you change.
 The flow will focus on staying grounded and finding balance.

 Mindful movements, breathing techniques, and guided meditation to start your weekend.
 Classes will blend slow flow, yin, and restorative yoga elements to create grounding and rest.
 Sometimes there will be soft music, sometimes silence.
 Set a restful and restorative tone for your weekend and purpose for your week ahead with this all-levels class.
+This class is great for stress relief and bringing stability to your nervous system.

 This class will have participants seated in a chair or standing near it and using it for balance or support.
 Students do not need to be able to get up and down from the floor.
 Poses will invite gentle opening and exercises that build strength.
 Classes will also include work with the breath and guided relaxation.
 Class size is limited by the number of chairs - please register!
+Read more about the benefits of chair yoga on physical, mental, and social wellbeing.

 A class in the vinyasa tradition: Move with your breath in this moderate to fast paced vinyasa flow style class.
 Expect to move through a range of poses to build strength and heat in your body.
 Instructors will add a soundtrack and inspiration.
 This class will energize you after (or before!) a day of studying or working at a desk.
 Class temperatures in the 70s unless marked “Hot” - and then it’s in the 90s!
+Flow classes are athletic and move students through a full range of movements.

 FLOW + FLY

 This flow class will begin with a flow to warm up and move into playing with drills to build "flying" poses like arm balances, inversions, and big backbends.
 No beginners, please.
 A willingness to work at your own level (rather than full expressions of the pose) is needed!
+These classes are athletic and require strong wrists or a knowledge of how to modify your work.

 This form focused class delves deep into the basic postures of yoga with information about how to modify around injuries or stiffness as well as ways to deepen and expand in these "everyday" yoga poses.
+Great for beginners or any student who likes to learn more about foundational postures.

 A free, weekly, guided meditation.
 Teachers and styles may vary.
 Join us to practice compassionately knowing and guiding our minds to presence.
+We have cushions and chairs to sit on.
+Meditation can help you focus and calm your mind in the midst of our busy, noisy lives.

 In this relaxing class, we will ease into each pose and use simple meditation techniques to guide our awareness.
 We spend most of our time in floor-based postures, staying in each one long enough to allow for truly restorative opening and relaxation.
 This slower-paced session can be a great introduction to yoga or provide much-needed self-care.
 Dressing in light layers is recommended.

 Cycle-honoring and season supporting, this yoga class is appropriate for female-identified persons of all stages of life.
 We’ll practice asana and pranayama together for hormone health.
 Prenatal and post-natal (with or without your pre-crawling infants!) also encouraged to attend!
+This class is offered seasonally - reach out for schedule updates!

 Expect longer holds of poses to encourage slow opening of the fascia in the body.
 The longer holds require a great mental tenacity to stay present and open.
 This class is a great compliment to the life of an athlete to help maintain mobility.
 Yin poses are often used to stimulate internal restoration and meridian channels.